Tillerson Out, Mike Pompeo to State

 Tillerson leaves behind a short-lived and mixed legacy at the State Department, where he sometimes ran afoul of the White House and stoked criticism for his handling of the department.

+Sounding at times emotional, Tillerson ticked off a list of accomplishments at State, including the maximum pressure campaign on North Korea.
+He also highlighted the importance of diplomacy, respect, and honesty on his way out the door.

+Tillerson reiterated his concern about Russia in his parting statement, saying: “Much work remains to respond to the troubling behavior and actions on the part of the Russian government.”

-Rank and file in the State Department were stunned by the announcement, three State Department officials tell Foreign Policy.
+Rank and file in the State Department were stunned by the announcement, three State Department officials told Foreign Policy.

-The news broke just hours after Tillerson debarked from a plane from a week-long trip to Africa.
+The news broke just hours after Tillerson debarked from a plane after a weeklong trip to Africa.
 He cut his trip short by a day, citing important meetings in Washington he needed to attend, but he gave no indication he was on the cusp of losing his job.

 The Washington Post reported Trump asked Tillerson to step down last Friday.
-But Under Secretary of State Steve Goldstein, in a statement emailed to FP, indicated Tillerson was caught off-guard by the announcement.
+But Undersecretary of State Steve Goldstein, in a statement emailed to FP, indicated Tillerson was caught off guard by the announcement.

 “The Secretary had every intention of remaining because of the tangible progress made on critical national security issues,” he wrote.
 “The Secretary did not speak to the President this morning and is unaware of the reason, but he is grateful for the opportunity to serve.”